brunopk/sc-rpi/doc/commands.md

 }
 ```

 where the value for `args` it's another JSON object.

-And **all commands responses** have the same format :
+**All commands responses** have the same format :

 ```json
 {